 Once again, I attended a night of fantastic original music at the 120 Diner in Toronto.
 I was invited by two of the performers, Sherry Jacoby and Lora Ryan.
 The show was hosted by Annie Bonsignore and Roger Beckett from A&R Productions.

 The great thing about the Nashville-style setup is the interplay between the artists.
-In particularly, Augusta Ray lent her sweet country voice to other performers on stage.
+In particular, Augusta Ray lent her sweet country voice to other performers on stage.
 As well, Paul Malysa prompted the audience for random key words and improvised a song on the fly, with backup vocals by Augusta.
 It was a fun night and a privilege to hear such talented singers and songwriters.

 I took photos of the performers, and offered to share high-resolution copies with the artists.